bolotKGS89/paypay_project/README.md

 2. Run this command in order to install all dependencies `npm install`.
 All dependencies are in file `package.json`
 3. Run this command `ng serve` in order to launch front-end.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 4. P.S.
 There might be some global dependencies which may be required to launch front-end.
+5. Once front-end is launched, back-end can be run as well.

 ## Project description
 The front-end uses **Angular 7+** framework.
 This framework was chosen because of its project structure simplicity and capability to be scaled smoothly.
 Basically,